Code-Institute-Submissions/alkaios/README.md

 ## Acknowledgements
-Thank you to the following for inspiration, motivation and the direction I needed:
+Thank you to  - Seun Owonikoko  @seun_mentor for the direction I needed.

-- Seun Owonikoko    @seun_mentor
+Also to my 9 yr old son Tomás for being impressed and keeping me motivated.

--My 9 yr old son Tomás for being impressed and keeping me motivated.
+Code Institute for allowing me to extend the project time to accommodate a busy work period